FuriousGeorge19/never_search_alone/Never_Search_Alone_Outline.md

 	- join every relevant-to-your-strategy networking group on Slack, LinkedIn, Twitter, Facebook, etc. or IRL!
 	- There are even old-fashioned ones that meet in real life.
 	- Use college services.
 Most colleges now have free online and offline job placement services for alumni
-	- Subscribe to TheLadders and/or ExerThread or anything suggested by your JSC or through your conversations
+	- Subscribe to TheLadders and/or ExecThread or anything suggested by your JSC or through your conversations

 	  <br>
 - **The Art of Asking for Warm Introductions**
 	- **<span style="color:#AA4A44">Ask the introducer to ask the third party first (and do not cc you)</span>**
-	- <span style="color:#AA4A44">I HAD FORGOTTEN ABOUT THIS.
-MARTIN INTRODUCED ME TO IT.
-IT’S HUGE. </span>
+	- <span style="color:#AA4A44">*I HAD FORGOTTEN ABOUT THIS.
+MARTIN ESSENTIALLY SAID THIS IS THE ONLY WAY INTRODUCTIONS SHOULD BE DONE.* </span>
 	- Optionally, offer to draft a note that they can edit as they see fit
 		- (To relieve them of some of the work.)
 		- Say, “I won’t get your voice right and they should edit it, but wanted to give them something to work from.”
 	- Ask the introducer to connect you once the third party says yet
 	- Other stuff from this section:
-		- A VC said: “If I get the usual “I want to work with smart people at an interesting company doing something in marketing,”, then i’m not interested.
+		- A VC said: “If I get the usual *“I want to work with smart people at an interesting company doing something in marketing,”*, then i’m not interested.
 		- If the introducer doesn’t want to make a warm intro, suggest it’s typically more effective, but you’ll follow their lead.

 		  <br>